 Handa Opera on Sydney Harbour has been going strong for seven years now, bringing a touch of spectacle – and a boatload of fireworks – to Sydney each autumn.
 But things will be a little different in 2019 as the company steps away from the operatic repertoire with its first outdoor musical, West Side Story.
 Leonard Bernstein's score is about as operatic and sophisticated as musical theatre gets, meaning the show has long been performed by opera companies.
 Opera Australia artistic director Lyndon Terracini said: “I’ve always loved West Side Story, it’s one of the greatest pieces ever written, and I’ve been wanting to include it in the Handa Opera on Sydney Harbour repertoire since we started the program seven years ago.
 “The setting is perfect, with the city skyline in the background, you won’t get a better stage backdrop in the world, and I’ve said from the start, if a piece is right, then we’ll do it, we don’t want to be bound by preconceptions.”
 For this new production, Opera Australia is reuniting two members of the dream team behind La Traviata, the first ever Handa Opera on Sydney Harbour in 2012: American director Francesca Zambello and veteran Australian set designer Brian Thomson (who's designed everything from the stage version of Priscilla, Queen of the Desert to the first ever production of The Rocky Horror Show).
 Tony will be played by Alexander Lewis, who recently won rave reviews in the company's The Merry Widow, and Maria will be Julie Lea Goodwin, who previo

 The 1977 movie Saturday Night Fever is known for a few things: extraordinary disco dancing, some of the greatest songs ever written for the dancefloor, and John Travolta.
 Travolta mightn't be in this stage musical based on the movie, but two out of three ain't bad.
 The film was first turned into a musical in 1998 for the London's West End, where it ran for two years, before heading to Broadway.
 This new version premiered in Paris last year and features Bee Gees hits 'Stayin' Alive', 'How Deep Is Your Love', 'Night Fever', 'Tragedy' and 'More Than A Woman'.
-In this version, most of those songs are performed by three sings who'll perform alongside a cast of dancers (including those who'll play the leading roles of Tony and Stephanie, to be announced at a later date).
-The singers are Paulini (The Bodyguard), Natalie Conway (The X Factor) and Nana Matapule (Beautiful: The Carole King Musical).
+In this version, most of those songs are performed by a group of singers – led by Australia's disco queen Marica Hines with Paulini and Bobby Fox – who'll perform alongside a cast of dancers, including Euan Doidge as Tony and Melanie Hawkins as Stephanie.

 Sydney, Muriel has arrived.
 With an updated book by original screenwriter PJ Hogan and music by pop intelligentsia Kate Miller-Heidke and Keir Nuttall, Muriel’s Wedding the Musical will leave you smiling for days.
 Directed by our finest big-picture showman Simon Phillips, this is the film-to-stage adaptation critics, audiences and creatives dream of: an updated and evolved version of the original story that stands proudly as its own creation.
 Muriel (Maggie McKenna, in an astonishing debut) is the outcast in the fictional, Tweed Heads-inspired coastal town of Porpoise Spit.
 The locals worship beach bodies and traditional gender stereotypes (the women, the ensemble chirp, don’t have any pubic hair).
 Muriel, who still listens to ABBA in 2017, and isn’t stick-thin or blessed with social graces, is an outsider.
 She’s bullied by family and friends.
 She hates herself, and the reality of that loathing is never downplayed, her anguish sensitively explored in numbers ‘Lucky Last’ and ‘Why Can’t That Be Me?’
 Her only allies are ABBA (Jaime Hadwen, Sheridan Harbridge, Mark Hill and Aaron Tsindos) – who appear in Muriel’s times of need as her friends, confidantes, and conscience.
 Their magical appearances satisfyingly solve the dilemma of adapting this film into a musical: how to marry its memorable use of ABBA songs with a brand-new and contemporary score?
 Of course, Muriel isn’t the only person suffocating in Porpoise Spit.
 Her mother Betty (a heartbreaking Justine Clarke) is her